rickosborne/cascades/md/23-3-5-and-his-lovely-assistant.md

 Got it.
 Ready?

-I wasn’t ready, but it’s not like I had a choice.
+I wasn't ready, but it's not like I had a choice.

 Time caught up with me and those seconds played out.